Arksyd96/Arksyd96/README.md

 <ins>About me :</ins>
 - 🔭 I’m currently working on computer vision.
 - 🌱 I’m currently studying AI and Computer vision at University of Paris-Descartes, Paris.
-Data scientist apprenticeship at Stellantis.
 - 💬 Ask me about everything [here](mailto:aghiles.kebaili.1998@gmail.com).
-- ⚡ Fact: *Be productive, don't waste your time.. or time will waste you.*
+- ⚡ Currently working as Data scientist at Stellantis.

 **📫 You can also reach me here :**